City-of-Helsinki/CKAN-dataset-checker/README.md

+# CKAN dataset checker

+A set of utilities for checking the outgoing links in a CKAN portal

+## Local installation

-After cloning, make a virtual environment and install dependencies:
+Clone the repository, then make a virtual environment and install dependencies:
 ```
 virtualenv venv
 . venv/bin/activate